Category

 Suspicious_Note_in_Ticket.png

-When a user who is not a part of the ticket (For example, does not have permission to the ticket) the suspicious note will be added.
-Cases on which message will be added are listed below
+When a user who is not a part of the ticket (for example, does not have permission to the ticket) replies, the suspicious note will be added.
+Cases in which the message will be added are listed below:

 • The user is not part of CC.